Where do I get Google Drive Folder, Shared Drive, or File ID?

 Get the Shared Drive ID

-To retrieve the Shared Drive ID from your Google Drive, you navigate to the drive.google.com/drive/shared-drives and select the needed Shared Drive.
+To retrieve the Shared Drive ID from your Google Drive, navigate to the drive.google.com/drive/shared-drives and select the needed Shared Drive.